howard0911/howard0911/README.md

 - 👀 I’m interested in statistics, econometrics, quantitative finance, and data analysis.
 - 🌱 I’m currently learning the programming skills and the theoratical knowledge.
 - 💞️ I put my code with some projects and math problems
-- 📫 Here's my personal website: howard0911.github.io.
+- 📫 Here's my personal website: <a href="howard0911.github.io">howard0911</a>.
 Feel free to reach me.

 <!---
 howard0911/howard0911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.